-BEHAVIOR DEFINITION RANGE CONSEQUENCE permission of the principal or principal designee MINOR AGGRESSIVE ACT Non-serious but inappropriate physical contact or pushing that MIN.
-Conference demonstrates low level hostile behaviors MAX.
-Short-term suspension NEGATIVE GROUP AFFILIATION Specific attitudes and actions of a student affiliated with a negative group or gang including gang-related MIN.
-Parent involvement behavior, association, apparel, symbols, paraphernalia and/or activities MAX.
-Expulsion NETWORK INFRACTION/ INAPPROPRIATE Inappropriate use/failure to comply with PUSD Governing Board Policy IJNDB Use of Technology Resources MIN.
-Conference USE OF TECHNOLOGY/ RESOURCES in Instruction, IJNDB-R Use of Technology Resources in Instruction, IJNDB-EB User Agreement-Students MAX.
-Long-term suspension OTHER TECHNOLOGY/ ELECTRONIC Possession or use of electronic devices likely to disrupt the school environment or educational process.
+BEHAVIOR DEFINITION RANGE CONSEQUENCE INAPPROPRIATE USE OF TECHNOLOGY/ RESOURCES in Instruction, IJNDB-R Use of Technology Resources in Instruction, IJNDB-EB User Agreement-Students MAX.
+Long-term suspension OTHER TECHNOLOGY/ ELECTRONIC DEVICES Possession or use of electronic devices likely to disrupt the school environment or educational process.
+This includes but is not limited to all radios, CD/DVD players, I Pods, , laser pointers and amplified sound devices .
+Cellular phones, camera phones and text messaging devices are to remain off and concealed inside school buildings and during the students' instructional time.
 MIN.
-Conference/ Confiscation DEVICES This includes but is not limited to all radios, CD/DVD players, I Pods, , laser pointers and amplified sound devices .
-Cellular phones, camera phones and text messaging devices are to remain off and concealed inside school buildings and during the students' instructional time.
+Conference/ Confiscation Long-term suspension OTHER VIOLATION OF SCHOOL POLICIES/"GOOD NEIGHBOR" VIOLATIONS Failure to obey school rules and district policies, traffic/pedestrian laws, and act as a good neighbor in the community MIN.
+Conference Long-term suspension PARKING LOT/ VEHICULAR VIOLATION Unsafe/inappropriate operation or use of vehicle; transfer of vehicle to unauthorized persons; parking violation MIN.
 MAX.
-Long-term suspension OTHER VIOLATION OF SCHOOL POLICIES/"GOOD Failure to obey school rules and district policies, traffic/pedestrian laws, and act as a good neighbor in MIN.
-Conference NEIGHBOR" VIOLATIONS the community MAX.
-Long-term suspension PARKING LOT/ VEHICULAR Unsafe/inappropriate operation or use of vehicle; transfer of vehicle to MIN.
-Conference VIOLATION unauthorized persons; parking violation MAX.
-Long-term suspension PLAGIARISM Presenting work done (in whole or in part) by someone else as if it were one's own.
+Conference Long-term suspension PLAGIARISM Presenting work done (in whole or in part) by someone else as if it were one's own.
 MIN.
 MAX.
 Conference Long-term suspension PUBLIC DISPLAY OF AFFECTION Kissing, sexual touching or other displays of affection in violation of school policy.
 MIN.
 MAX.
-Conference Short-term suspension

-BEHAVIOR DEFINITION RANGE CONSEQUENCE REASONABLE STANDARD OF Other behaviors that a reasonable person would consider to be wrong MIN.
-Conference "RIGHT/WRONG" (District Policy JIC) MAX.
-Expulsion SEXUAL MISCONDUCT Sexual abuse, sexual conduct with a minor, child molestation, sexual assault.
-MIN.
-Short term suspension assault.
+Conference Short-term suspension REASONABLE STANDARD OF "RIGHT/WRONG" Other behaviors that a reasonable person would consider to be wrong (District Policy JIC) MIN.
 MAX.
-Expulsion TARDY/OTHER ATTENDANCE VIOLATION Arriving at school or class after the scheduled start time and/or other attendance violations MIN.
-MAX.
-Conference Short-term suspension THEFT, BURGLARY Stealing or concealing school property or the property of others or participating as an accomplice, including copying copyrighted software MIN.
-MAX.
-Detention and/or Restitution Expulsion THREATS OR INTIMIDATION Verbal or written statements or conduct that may be construed as threatening to the safety of students MIN.
-Short-term suspension or staff Use, possession, or distribution of MAX.
+Conference Expulsion SEXUAL MISCONDUCT Sexual abuse, sexual conduct with a minor, child molestation, sexual assault.
 MIN.
-Expulsion Conference TOBACCO/VAPOR PRODUCTS tobacco/vapor products including lighters, matches, electronic cigarettes and associated accessories on or within 300 feet of school property or at school events MAX.
-Long-term suspension TRESPASSING Unauthorized presence on district property and/or refusal to leave district property upon request of school authorities MIN.
-MAX.
-Conference Long-term suspension TRUANCY Absence from one or more classes which has not been excused by parent or guardian and confirmed by school personnel in accordance with guidelines.
-All students under the age of 16 must abide by city truancy ordinances MIN.
-MAX.
-Conference Loss of credit WEAPONS, DANGEROUS INSTRUMENTS Possession of, but not limited to: 1) Any device that (a) is designed as a weapon and capable of causing bodily harm, or (b) in MIN.
+Short term suspension TARDY/OTHER Arriving at school or class after the MAX.
+MIN.
+Expulsion Conference ATTENDANCE VIOLATION scheduled start time and/or other attendance violations MAX.
 Short-term suspension

-BEHAVIOR DEFINITION RANGE CONSEQUENCE the manner it is used or intended to be used, is calculated or likely to produce bodily harm.
-Such devices include, but are not limited to, martial arts instruments, instruments similar to martial arts instruments, knuckles, instruments similar to knuckles, razors, switchblades, knives, chains, clubs, and pepper spray; 2) Any BB, paint-ball, pellet-firing, dart, or any other air gun that expels a projectile through the force of air pressure or expanding gases; 3) Any electric weapon (I.E. any device that is designed, redesigned, used or intended to be used, offensively or defensively, to immobilize or incapacitate persons by the use of electric current); and look- alike weapons, including, but not limited to, toy guns, water guns, replica non-guns, and air-soft guns firing nonmetallic projectiles.
-MAX.
+BEHAVIOR DEFINITION RANGE CONSEQUENCE

+THEFT, Stealing or concealing school MIN.
+Detention

+BURGLARY property or the property of others or and/or

+participating as an accomplice, Restitution

+including copying copyrighted MAX.

+software Expulsion

+THREATS OR Verbal or written statements or MIN.
+Short-term

+INTIMIDATION conduct that may be construed as suspension

+threatening to the safety of students

+or staff MAX.
 Expulsion

+TOBACCO/VAPOR Use, possession, or distribution of MIN.
+Conference

+PRODUCTS tobacco/vapor products including

+lighters, matches, electronic Long-term

+cigarettes and associated suspension

+accessories on or within 300 feet of MAX.

+school property or at school events

+TRESPASSING Unauthorized presence on district MIN.
+Conference

+property and/or refusal to leave

+district property upon request of

+school authorities MAX.
+Long-term

+suspension

+TRUANCY Absence from one or more classes MIN.
+Conference

+which has not been excused by

+parent or guardian and confirmed by

+school personnel in accordance with

+guidelines.
+All students under the MAX.
+Loss of credit

+age of 16 must abide by city truancy

+ordinances

+WEAPONS, Possession of, but not limited to: MIN.
+Short-term

+DANGEROUS 1) Any device that (a) is designed suspension

+INSTRUMENTS as a weapon and capable of

+causing bodily harm, or (b) in

+the manner it is used or intended MAX.
+Expulsion

+to be used, is calculated or likely

+to produce bodily harm.
+Such

+devices include, but are not

+limited to, martial arts

+instruments, instruments similar

+to martial arts instruments,

+knuckles, instruments similar to

+knuckles, razors, switchblades,

+knives, chains, clubs, and pepper

+spray;

+BEHAVIOR DEFINITION RANGE CONSEQUENCE Any BB, paint-ball, pellet-firing, dart, or any other air gun that expels a projectile through the force of air pressure or expanding gases; Any electric weapon (I.E. any device that is designed, redesigned, used or intended to be used, offensively or defensively, to immobilize or incapacitate persons by the use of electric current); and lookalike weapons, including, but not limited to, toy guns, water guns, replica non-guns, and air-soft guns firing nonmetallic projectiles.